Security Debt can Hinder Your Business Growth

 Hello!

-According to Industry figures, Three out of four startups fail.
-70% of these failures occur when the company is just two to five years old.
-While startups face many obstacles on the path to survival, 20% of them fail.
-Because of fierce competition.
-This environment can be particularly harsh for SaaS-based businesses.
-Although the product-market fit is crucial to success, there are many startups that failed to succeed despite having superior products.
-Building a strong security position early in your business can help you project more business maturity and be able to compete against other companies.
+According to 2026 industry figures, three out of four startups fail, with 70% of these failures occurring when companies are just two to five years old.
+While startups face many obstacles on the path to survival, 20% fail due to fierce competition.
+This environment is particularly harsh for SaaS-based businesses.
+Although product-market fit is crucial to success, many startups have failed despite offering superior products.
+Building a strong security posture early can help project greater business maturity and enable effective competition against established players.

 1. Transform Security Requirements into Everyday Processes